-In response to questions about how to communicate with school communities about authorization by CSI and what CSI is, the Communications Team has create a website badge.
-Schools can consider adding this badge to their website that links to the CSI website (www.csi.state.co.us).
+In response to questions about how to communicate with school communities about authorization by CSI and what CSI is, the Communications Team has created a website badge.
+Schools can consider adding this badge to their website that links to the CSI website (www.csi.state.co.us), as well as "About CSI" language.